input-output-hk/plutus-use-cases/MetaLamp/lending-pool/README.md

 # Lending Pool

 Lending Pool is a smart contract application on Plutus Platform.
-The smart contract protocol is based on [Aave](https://aave.com/), but does not follow it literally.
+The smart contract protocol is based on [Aave](https://aave.com/), but does not strictly follow it.

 ## Setting up